 I opened my eyes, startled by the sound of three knocks on the door.
-I looked around, I tried to find him.
-In the back of the car.
-Red and blue lights is all I see with my brother right beside me.
-I stared into my little innocent hand’s then looked up.
+I looked around, trying to find him.
+In the back of the car with my brother beside me, all I saw were red and blue lights.
+I stared into my little innocent hands then looked up.
 I glanced left then right, but still couldn’t see him.
-Bright white room.
-Rubber duckies scattered across the room, plushy bears, and books surrounding me.
+Then, a bright white room.
+Rubber duckies, plush bears, and books surrounded me.

 A tall white woman took us away.

 Dragged from my bunk bed, my neck was grabbed fiercely, my body rippled in pain.
-“Go outside now, my man is here.”
+“Go outside now.
+My man is here.”

 One day turned into two, two into three.

-I looked around, I still couldn’t find him.
+I looked around.
+I still couldn’t find him.
 Until I saw them.
 Who are these strangers treating us as their own?

-The papers stated, “it’s official”, I belong to someone else.
+The papers made it official.
+I belong to someone else.
 Ten years later, I still reminisce on the past.
-I still think about his goofy smile, his way with words that could preach, and enlighten.
-His soothing tone in the way he says "goodnight" to "Girl stop playing” as we laugh throughout the night, all the way to his very last words, "Stay right here,I’ll be back around night".
-I still have hope, we all have hope.
-We are all searching for someone to fill that empty void.
-I hope in finding him one day because that hope I’m clinging to is all I have left to hold on to.
+I still think about his goofy smile, his way with words that could preach and enlighten.
+His soothing tone when he said “Good night” or “Girl, stop playing” as we laughed throughout the night.
+I remember his very last words: “Stay right here.
+I’ll be back around night.”

 I still have hope.
 We all have hope.
 We are all searching for someone to fill that empty void.
 I hope to find him one day because that hope I’m clinging to is all I have left of him.